jitsi/jicofo/README.md

 ```
 sudo prosodyctl restart
 ```
 If we use 'focus.jitsi.example.com' where 'jitsi.example.com' is our main domain we don't need to modify config.js in Jitsi Meet.
-Application will try to add 'focus' prefix to our domain and find focus component there.
-To specify different name for focus component you need to modify config.js file in Jitsi Meet.
+The application will try to add 'focus' prefix to our domain and find focus component there.
+To specify a different name for the focus component you need to modify config.js file in Jitsi Meet.
 Assuming that we want to use 'special_focus.jitsi.example.com' then config.js should look like following:
 ```
 var config = {
     hosts: {